Pips Answer for Tuesday, December 23, 2025

 I noticed that the cell at (3,0) had to be less than 2, which really limited the possibilities to just 0 or 1.
 That small tip helped me place the [6,0] domino.
 Now, the

-Nyt Pips hard answer for 2025-12-23
+NYT Pips hard answer for 2025-12-23

-Answer for 2025-12-23
+Complete answer for 2025-12-23 (Hard)

 Hard puzzle by Rodolfo Kurchan was a real beast.
 I immediately zoomed in on the sum of 0 at (1,4) and (2,4).
 Since pips can't be negative, they both had to be 0.